 There are many children in Israeli jails.
 Some for as long as three or four years which is the sentence for the third offense of stone throwing.
 When the children are released, they find their friends have moved on and they are behind in school.
 Many then suffer further from isolation and depression.

 The military sometimes shots at stone throwers and children are killed.
 As in Fawwar Camp in August when a 12-year-old was shot in the back.
-And he was not throwing stones.
-Recently the man, a 21-year-old student, in Qalandiya Refugee Camp was shot, the fourth person at Qalandiya this year.
-The Israelis of course said he was a terrorist.
-That is how all people they kill are labelled.
+He was returning from buying bread and was near the entrance to his home when the military came through.
+Recently, a 21-year-old student at Qalandiya Refugee Camp was shot, the fourth person at Qalandiya RC this year.
+He was unarmed and standing on the roof of his home.
 It is the military who come into the camps with all their weapons and vehicles and break into people’s homes.
-Who then are the terrorists?
-Certainly not the boys armed only with stones who are showing their frustration with the military raids.

 When an Israeli is killed, we learn all about them.
 For example, if an Israeli young person is killed, we learn their name and hear about their family, that he was good in violin, had a sense of humour, etc. When a Palestinian is killed, he/she is just a number.
 They remain nameless and faceless in the world press.

 Here are pictures of just four of the children killed this year.
 I know it is graphic but these children too had dreams and families and special talents.

 None of the soldiers involved has been held to account.

 On Monday, I once again went to Jerusalem to join the team there and learn of some of their work.
 In the evening, two of the team members and I went to a book launch.
 It generated some interesting discussion on the makeup of Israeli society and the need to work of full civil rights of all residents including Palestinians.